RWKV/RWKV-infctx-trainer/README.md

 See [RWKV-v4neo/config-example.yaml](./RWKV-v4neo/config-example.yaml) for documentation on the various options

-## Existing limitations

-The following features are not yet supported (that may exist in [blinks original repo](https://github.com/BlinkDL/RWKV-LM))
-- numpy file dataset
-- model resize weights (init from smaller to bigger model)
-- helper script to add new tokens to existing model
-- torch compile is NOT supported, as this has been unstable on nightly build

 ## Environment setup

 > Note: There is a known issue with CUDA 12.0 and multi-gpu at this point of writing.
 Upgrade to CUDA 12.1 or 12.2 atleast Or downgrade to 11.8